-Why Group Movie Picks Are So Hard
+Why Are Group Movie Picks So Hard?

 Picking a movie alone is already difficult.
 Add three or four people with different tastes, moods, and tolerances, and it becomes nearly impossible.
 The problem isn't a lack of options — it's that everyone has a silent veto.
 One person doesn't do horror.
 Another hates subtitles.
 Someone else saw the top suggestion last week.